 Both apple cider vinegar and honey have a low pH, but both turn alkaline when consumed.

 Apple cider vinegar and honey can help balance your body’s pH, especially if you are overly acidic.

 Adding a small amount of honey to your apple cider vinegar can also greatly enhance its taste.
 Plus, you get to enjoy honey’s own valuable benefits!

-Introducing My Organic Apple Cider Vinegar – With Organic Honey and Two Additional Thermogenic Ingredients!
+Introducing Pure Power Organic Keto Cider – Made With Organic Apple Cider Vinegar, Organic Honey, and Additional Thermogenic and Antioxidant Ingredients!

 I suspected I could enhance apple cider vinegar’s many beneficial qualities.
 And I could make it more convenient for you to use.

-For my Organic Apple Cider Vinegar, I started with organic apple cider vinegar diluted with water to the perfect 5 percent acetic acid strength.
+For my Organic Keto Cider, I started with organic apple cider vinegar diluted with water to the ideal 5 percent acetic acid strength.

-Next, I added organic honey to create the ideal balance of sweet and tart so you wouldn’t have to add it yourself every time you wanted to take apple cider vinegar!
+Next, I added organic honey to create the perfect balance of sweet and tart so you wouldn’t have to add it yourself.

-And then I considered… One of the most important attributes of apple cider vinegar is its ability to generate body heat to burn fat.
-How could I take its thermogenic properties to the next level?
+And then I considered… Two of the most important attributes of apple cider vinegar are its ability to generate body heat to burn fat and to boost mitochondrial health.
+How could I take these two valuable properties to the next level?

-So I decided to add both of these to my Organic Apple Cider Vinegar with Ginger and Turmeric making it the only Organic Apple Cider Vinegar on the market to be boosted with a 6% blend of ginger and turmeric!
+So I decided to add both of these to my Organic Apple Cider Vinegar with Ginger and Turmeric, making it the only Organic Apple Cider Vinegar on the market with a 6 percent blend of ginger and turmeric for extra thermogenic power!